Dometrain/deep-dive-typescript/9-misc-advanced-ts-features/9.10-jsdocs-instead-of-ts/10.1-intro/readme.md

 # Tradeoffs

-The downside of using JSDoc is that the syntax is more verbose than TypeScript, and it's not directly inline in the code, so it's a little harder to read.
+The downside of using JSDoc is that the syntax is more verbose than TypeScript, and it's not directly inline in the code, so it's harder to read.
 There are also multiple ways to declare types, which it can be confusing and lead to inconsistency.